Exploring Our Ancestry: The Roy-Apted Family History

 Nicolas (Le)Roy Family Tree Nicolas Roy (1661-1727) and Madeleine LeBlond (1665-1722) Nicolas Roy was born on March 24, 1...

-• Roy Ancestry – France to Canada (Part 3)
+• Latta Ancestry – Emigration from the United States to Canada

 • Smith Ancestry – England to United States to Canada (first stage)